GENS 200/400

 Steps Based on Track

-Track B: GENS 200/400 Course Content (most common)
+Track B: GENS 200/400 CANVAS Course (most common)

 Students whose placement is off campus, or on campus with a faculty member who is unable to develop and/or supervise the academic component of the course.
 Students complete the course under the supervision of the GENS 200/400 instructor, as outlined in this syllabus.
 The GENS 200/400 instructor determines the student’s final grade.
 There are no additional steps for Track B students.